bwnyasse/learning-box/google-cloud/aidemy/feedback.md

  Instead of making multiple separate calls to Vertex AI (which increases the chance of hitting rate limits), we can modify the implementation to make a single API call requesting multiple book recommendations at once.

+ I guess it is why she add the workaround get_regions ...

+## Curriculums.py

+- Your init_connection_pool() function has a return followed by unreachable